Appdynamics/apm-game/README.md

   - `image,<URL>`: Put an `<img src=<URL>>` on the result page.
 This can be used to slow down end user responses.
   - `script,<URL>`: Put an `<script src=<<URL>>` on the result page.
 This can be used to delay the document building time.
   - `ajax,<URL>`: Put an ajax call to <URL> in the result page.
+  - `data` (only java): This is a special command to add data to a snapshot/transaction analytics.
+It is only available in object notation and has the following attributes:
+    - `call`: Always set to `data`
+    - `id`: A unique identifier for this data point.
+This will be used by AppDynamics in the snapshot/analytics view.
+    - `type`: The type of this data point.
+Possible values are `string`, `int` and `double`
+    - `value`: The value of the data point.
+Use a single value or an array to add some randomness.

 - **Modifiers** change the behaviour of a call.
 To use them provide an object notation for your call.
 As you can see in the example above, you can combine modifiers as you like:
   - `probability: <value>`: Execute this line of code with the probability of `<value>`.
 Provide a float for `<value>` between 0 and 1, where 0 means 0% and 1 means 100%.